useblocks/sphinx-needs/docs/directives/needgantt.rst

    :tags: gantt_ex_ends_with
    :ends_with_links: ends_with

-.. container:: toggle

-    .. container:: header

-        **Show the needs used in the above example**
+.. dropdown:: Show the needs used in the above example

     .. action:: Create example
        :id: ACT_CREATE_EX_EW